msv90/tictactoe-game/README.md

 Tictactoe game built with React.

-Wathc the build of this app http://tictactoe-game.msv90-demo.ru/.
+Watch the build of this app http://tictactoe-game.msv90-demo.ru/.